 A dramatic change in the national economy occurred in 1979-80 due to soaring interest rates, credit controls and reduced demand for autos and housing.
 The resulting recession in Washington caused the state economy to bottom out in 1981-82.
 The percentage of personal income devoted to taxable retail purchases (a major driver of Washington tax revenues) dropped from over 70 percent to less than 60 percent in only two years.
 Also contributing to the reduction in Washington tax revenues was the exemption of food from sales tax, limitation of local special school levies, extension of the 106 percent limit on property taxes to the state levy, and repeal of the state's inheritance tax.
 Somewhat ironically, personal income remained rather high during most of this period, and Washington ranked from 8th - 10th in per capita personal income throughout the recession years.
-The high level of income, coupled with the reduced tax collections, produced a precipitous drop in the tax burden for this state to \$100 in 1981, along with the lowest-ever ranking of 39th.
+The high level of income, coupled with the reduced tax collections produced a precipitous drop in the tax burden for this state to \$100 in 1981, along with the lowest-ever ranking of 39th.

 Later in the 1980s Washington's tax burden returned to the level of about \$115 and rankings of about 16th were common.
-Since 1990 the tax burden has risen, and for several years the tax burden ranged between \$121 and \$123.
-Rankings have been as high as 9th-11th.
+During the early 1990s the tax burden rose, and for several years the tax burden ranged between \$121 and \$123.
+Rankings were as high as 9th-11th.
 A major factor was the package of state tax increases enacted in 1993 which amounted to a biennial increase in state revenues of \$650 million.
-Also influencing high tax collections during the 1990s has been a very high rate of population growth for the state.
+Also influencing high tax collections during the 1990s was a very high rate of population growth for the state.
 From FY 1989 to FY 1992, only the states of Alaska and Nevada experienced a more rapid rate of population growth.
 New residents typically purchase appliances and other durable goods to furnish new homes.
 This causes an increase in tax elasticity and a short-term increase in revenues which can exceed the growth rate in income.

-In recent years Washington's tax burden by the income measure was dropped significantly (\$8.00 in the past three years).
-The FY 1998 tax burden of \$115.00 is the lowest level in the past eleven years.
+Since 1995 Washington's tax burden by the income measure has declined steadily from \$123.00 to \$111.25 and the state's ranking has dropped from 11th to 20th.
+The FY 1999 tax burden is the lowest level since the recession year of 1982.
 This is largely due to the rollback of state B&O tax rates, the sales tax exemption of manufacturing machinery, reductions in the state property tax rate, and a myriad of new tax exemptions enacted in recent legislative sessions.
+Also, continued high personal income in the state has helped to drive the tax burden statistic downward.

 Although recent tax burdens for Washington have ranked at relatively high levels, it should be noted that the amount is not out of line with some comparable states.
-Five of the 13 western states now have higher tax burdens in relation to income.
-Two Midwestern states with economies similar to Washington and with comparable levels of personal income have significantly higher tax burdens than Washington's \$115.00: Wisconsin and Minnesota, both with 1998 tax burdens more than \$12.50 above Washington's.
+Six of the 13 western states now have higher tax burdens in relation to income.
+Two Midwestern states with economies similar to Washington and with comparable levels of personal income have significantly higher tax burdens than Washington's \$111.25: Wisconsin and Minnesota, both with 1999 tax burdens more than \$12.00 above Washington's.